 “We're constantly being told the benefits of regularly drinking water, and more often than not, these benefits stand true,” Morgan Statt, Health and Safety Investigator at ConsumerSafety.org, tells Bustle.
 “From boosting your immune system to clearing your skin, you'd be hard-pressed to find something water doesn't help with.
 But, unfortunately, it is possible to drink too much water.”

 Statt warns against drinking more than 27-33 fluid ounces (about three and a half to four cups) per hour.
-This can lead to hyponatremia, when you’re taking in more water than you can pee out.
-This makes your blood sodium levels dangerously low, leading to fatigue, vomiting, confusion, headaches, and sometimes death.
+This can cause your blood sodium levels to drop dangerously low, which leads to a condition called hyponatremia.
+Symptoms include fatigue, vomiting, confusion, headaches, and sometimes death.

-The effects of excessive fluid consumption are usually not this severe, but they are very disruptive.
-Here are some signs that you could be drinking too much water or other fluids.
+The effects of drinking too much water are usually not this severe, but they can be very disruptive.
+Here are some signs that you could be drinking too much water or other fluids: